freakout42/macrocalc/docs/index.md

 It's git-maintained, lint-clean ANSI-C source is based on yacc, lex and [n]curses.
 It runs on every terminal or emulation that has a correct terminfo-entry.
-The user-interface is very convenient and well-known by 1-2-3 users.
+The user-interface is very convenient and well-known by Lotus 1-2-3 users.
 Function- and cursor-keys and extended video attributes are supported.

 The menus and messages are in separate editable files and can be easily translated into any language.
 Every command in the package has a detailed